LennaHammer/English/EVP/out/words_adverb.md

 /ˈstreɪndʒ.li/
 [B2]in a way that is unusual, unexpected or difficult to understand
 - She was strangely calm.
-- Strangely enough, I'm not feeling very hungry.
+- Strangely `enough`, I'm not feeling very hungry.

 ## 739. strictly ## adverb
 /ˈstrɪkt.li/ EXACTLY
 [B2]exactly or correctly
-- That's not strictly true.
+- That's not strictly `true`.
-- Strictly speaking, we're not allowed to give you any advice.
+- Strictly `speaking`, we're not allowed to give you any advice.

 ## 740. strictly ## adverb
 /ˈstrɪkt.li/ strictly forbidden/prohibited